7 Best Neighborhoods in Houston, TX

 Local Favorites:

 • Midtown Arts and Theatre Center Houston: Attend a show at this arts center that hosts dance, music, theatre, and gallery shows throughout the year.
-Visit the website to check out its online calendar and to purchase tickets for any upcoming events.
+Visit the website to check out its online calendar and purchase tickets for upcoming events.

 • Oporto Fooding and Wine House: Serving Portuguese tapas and wines on tap in a luxurious and elegant dining room.
 There is no better way to end the day than with a glass of wine and even better food.